simbo1905/osgi-extensible/README.md

 The code to embed bundles was taken from [How To Embed OSGi by Neil Bartlett](http://njbartlett.name/2011/03/07/embedding-osgi.html)

-The key point is that the two plugins loaded by the app have an identically named class MagicNumber which is binary incompatible.
+The key point is that the two plug-ins loaded by the app have an identically named class MagicNumber which is binary incompatible.
 This represents evolutions to the business logic over time.
 OSGi runs these classes in separate class loaders such that they don't interfere with each other.

-Build and run it with:
+##Building And Running

 ```sh
 # Build the core app classes used by the plugins